Introduction to Space Planner

 Available with the ArcGIS Indoors Spaces extension.

 Indoor Space Planner is a browser-based app that allows you to visualize and plan occupant assignments in indoor spaces.
-You can plan for current or future changes to your workplace and review and collaborate on plans with others in your organization.
+You can allocate space based on needs across your organization by creating organization areas and allocating units.
+You can plan for current or future changes to your workplace, and review and collaborate on plans with others in your organization.
 For example, with an office building you can use Space Planner to plan work locations for employees by assigning occupants to individual offices or workspace areas, which include office hotels that can be booked by remote employees when they visit the office.
 Another example of occupant planning with Space Planner includes planning the work locations for staff of a school or university campus or tenants of leased space within a commercial facility such as an airport or shopping mall.

 You can create a plan in Space Planner to visualize where and how occupants are assigned to spaces.
 Using visualization tools and key data points, each plan provides a way to evaluate several scenarios before deciding on the plan that best fits your organizational needs.
 Planning professionals can export the accepted plan for use in other resource planning packages.
 Examples of systems that can implement the space planning information from Space Planner include move management systems and employee management systems.